Destinations: NinjaTrader vs Tradovate

 destination=tradovate;

 The account for a Tradovate order is the Tradovate account name shown in My Account, Brokers tab after you link.
+Account names must be unique across all Tradovate identities you link; CrossTrade rejects an ambiguous name instead of choosing an identity arbitrarily.
 Instruments accept the same three forms as NinjaTrader: TradingView continuous (ES1!, front month auto-resolved), NinjaTrader style (ES 09-26), or Tradovate style (ESU6).

 Connecting Tradovate